What is resilience?

 Skills for getting things done

 Challenges are a normal part of life, and young people have to learn to cope with them by themselves.
-Let your child have a go at sorting out her own problems and fighting her own battles before you step in.
-Fumbles and even failures are part of the process.
+Let your child have a go at sorting out their own problems before you step in.
+Making mistakes is part of the learning process.